 RES provides for the interpretation and recognition of maskable resources within the facility.
-Some examples of maskable resource classes are DATASET, JESSPOOL, DB2DBASE and DB2COLL.
+Some examples of maskable resource classes are: DATASET, JESSPOOL, DB2DBASE and DB2COLL.
 Without RES on the facility, security checks against these resource classes will fail.
-To identify a maskable resource class, see the commands documentation.
+To see if a resource is maskable or not, issue:

 NORES was used to conserve storage in the olden days.
 RES means that all permissions are loaded into storage.
 Since the user record is now loaded in 31 bit high private, there are no longer storage concerns when specifying RES on a facility.